-For every meal of the day, there are easy ways to trade processed foods for healthier options without sacrificing convenience.
+Here are some easy ways to trade processed foods for healthier options.

 It’s easy to grab packaged and processed foods that make for a quick meal when you’re in a rush.
 But processed foods are often low in nutrition.
 Luckily, there are many ways to swap in more nutritious foods at every meal without sacrificing time or flavor.

 A better smoothie.
 If your breakfast is simply a glass of fruit juice or a packaged all-fruit smoothie, think about a more complex creation that is still sweet.
 Try ingredients like flax seed, kefir and nut butters to add in protein and fiber.
 For more fresh smoothie ideas, check out Mindful’s guide to building a better smoothie.

 Bacon, egg and cheese.
 Breakfast on-the-go is often a reality of life.
 Instead of reaching for a bacon, egg and cheese, try a, high-fiber breakfast taco on your way to work.
 Can’t find a grab-and-go option?
 Prep scrambled eggs, a mix of veggies and beans the night before reheat the mixture to fold into a tortilla.

 Deli sandwich.
 Deli sandwiches, such as roast beef or ham, are packed with high-protein beef, but often lack fiber and vegetables to round it out.
 Instead, start with a colorful, crunchy base and then top with steak or strips of roast beef.
 Need inspiration?
 Check out Mindful’s Asian steak salad.